willstepp/dogs-of-santiago/dos_notes.md

 3) Start escalating drunken night (shots, pot, xanax)
 4) Introduce Ben, who will act as his Virgil for the night, "You are on fire tonight!"

-He walks into the California Cantina, orders a burger and a beer.
-Sitting there he gets caught up in the game.
-A man comes to the bar and leans over him to order a round of shots, Petron.
-He asks Will if he is American.
-Introduces himself as Ben.
-He is with a group of American students in the back, care to join?
-Will agrees and goes to the back with Ben.
-He is introduced to a group of Fullbright scholars, drunk.
-Ben, Jamie, Tristan, and Carlos.
-They are meeting up and are playing a game.
-Will joins in.
+"El gato encima d una mesa!"

 The conversation drifts to the Santiago Dogs, privilege, the importance of action.
-They play darts and Jamie puts up the photo of the girl, they throw darts at it.
-She gives him advice about what to write her.
-He agrees. @ShutTheFuckUpIsm

 Ben wants to go to to Plaza Italia, to watch the game on the giant screen, this is what starts the concern for the Perros de Santiago, a conversation of who they are, what they believe, are about.
 He gets online and writes Constanza an email, sending her a link to the actress.
 Then he walks out, keeps walking to Bellavista.
 Passes a park where people are kissing, where dogs are playing.
 Plaza Italia.
 Comes to an open area with a gigantic screen.
 They are showing a football game, Chile vs Brazil.
 There